acoustic-content-samples/sample-wch-sites-storefront/README.md

 	"commerceCatalogID": "10502"
 ```
 3. Run `wchtools init` to setup the [WCH tools CLI](https://github.com/ibm-wch/wchtools-cli#getting-started)
-4. (**optional**) Run `wchtools delete -A --all -v` to empty your tenant if you want a fresh start. **WARNING**: _This will delete all your tenant's Content, Assets, Types, Layouts, Pages, Taxonomies and Image Profiles._ Read more [here](https://github.com/ibm-wch/wchtools-cli#deleting-all-instances-of-a-specified-artifact-type-or-all-instances-of-all-artifact-types)
+4. (**optional but recommended**) Run `wchtools delete -A --all -v` to empty your tenant to get a fresh start. **WARNING**: _This will delete all your tenant's Content, Assets, Types, Layouts, Pages, Taxonomies and Image Profiles._ Read more [here](https://github.com/ibm-wch/wchtools-cli#deleting-all-instances-of-a-specified-artifact-type-or-all-instances-of-all-artifact-types)
 5. Add the site artifacts with  `npm run init-content`
 6. Set your tenant information in `src/app/Constants.ts`, then run a local development server with `npm start`
 7. Customize your site, read more [here](https://developer.ibm.com/customer-engagement/docs/wch/developing-your-own-website/)